tnebooks/12th-physics/content.en/docs/ray-optics/_index.md

 If the first medium is air, then $n_1 = 1$ and for the second medium $n_2 = n$, then the equation reduces to:

 $$ \frac{n}{v} - \frac{1}{u} = \frac{n - 1}{R} \tag{6.57} $$
+>**Note :**
+>In the above derivation, we took the case where rays are converged to a point after the refraction.
+But in general, the rays can either converge or diverge after refraction.
+This depends upon the value of $n_2$ over $n_1$, radius of curvature $R$ and position of object $u$.
+The other possibility is discussed in example 6.12.
 # EXAMPLE 6.12

 Find the position of the image of a point object O in the two cases given.
 Take the radius of curvature of the surface R as 15 cm, \( n_1 = 1 \) and \( n_2 = 2 \).